HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

 Backup and restore iLO to a server using a **.bak** file.

 :::info NOTE
 Use this command to only restore the machine from which the backup file was created.

-To apply one configuration in multiple systems, refer to the <!--suppress HtmlUnknownAnchorTarget -->
+To apply one configuration in multiple systems, refer to the `serverclone` [command](#serverclone-command).
-<a href="#serverclone-command">Serverclone command</a>.

 This command is available only in remote mode.
 :::